 How do you save your money?
 Is it by stashing it under your mattress, putting it in your bank’s savings account earning a whopping 0.06% interest?
 Consider making money while you save with Interest.

-CIT Bank’s high-yield savings account has literally one of the highest interest rates of 2.45% I’ve ever seen.
-If you put your money in this account it will also make it less tempting to use.
+CIT Bank has a very high-interest rate at 2.40%.
+If you put your money in this account it will also make it less tempting to use (another saving method).

 Below are the Top 10 Ways to Save Money When You are On a Tight Budget